Geoffrey Starks

-Geoffrey Adam Starks is an American lawyer serving as a Commissioner of the United States Federal Communications Commission (FCC).
-He was nominated by President Trump to succeed Mignon Clyburn who announced on April 19, 2018, that she was going to step down on June 6, 2018.
+Geoffrey Adam Starks is an American lawyer who served as a Commissioner of the United States Federal Communications Commission (FCC).
+He was nominated by President Donald Trump to succeed Mignon Clyburn who announced on April 19, 2018, that she was going to step down on June 6, 2018.
 Starks was unanimously confirmed by the United States Senate on January 2, 2019.
 He was sworn into office on January 30, 2019.
 Starks is affiliated with the Democratic Party.
-His term was to end July 1, 2022.
+He was renominated by President Joe Biden for a new term and was confirmed by the Senate on September 30, 2023.
+On March 18, 2025, he announced his intent to retire in the spring of 2025.

 Early life and education

 Starks is a native of and was born in Kansas City, Missouri and raised in Kansas.
 He earned a B.A, degree from Harvard College and a Juris Doctor from Yale Law School.

 Career

 Prior to Stark's entry into federal public service, he was an attorney at the law firm Williams & Connolly, clerked for the Honorable Judge Duane Benton on the United States Court of Appeals for the Eighth Circuit, served as a legislative staffer in the Illinois State Senate, and worked as a financial analyst.
-Thereafter, he was Senior Counsel in the Office of the Deputy Attorney General at the U.S. Department of Justice (DOJ) where he provided advice on domestic and international law enforcement issues, including civil, criminal, and national security matters.
+Thereafter, he was senior counsel in the Office of the Deputy Attorney General at the U.S. Department of Justice (DOJ) where he provided advice on domestic and international law enforcement issues, including civil, criminal, and national security matters.
 At DOJ, he received the Attorney General Award for Exceptional Service.
-Starks continued his career as Assistant Bureau Chief in the FCC's Enforcement Bureau, where he focused on protecting consumers, promoting network security, and preserving the integrity of the Commission's Universal Service Fund programs.
+Starks continued his career as Assistant Bureau Chief in the FCC's Enforcement Bureau, where he focused on protecting consumers, promoting network security, and preserving the integrity of the commission's Universal Service Fund programs.

 In June 2018, President Trump nominated Geoffrey Starks to fill a Democratic seat on the FCC.
 He was confirmed by the Senate in January 2019.

+In May 2023, President Biden nominated Starks to a new term that would end on July 1, 2027 and he was confirmed by the Senate on September 30, 2023.
+He resigned from the commission in June 2025.